hpsaturn/easy-preferences/README.md

 # Easy Preferences

-ESP32 Preferences abstraction and manager with some key-value improvements and a  basic keys manifest.
+ESP32 Preferences abstraction and manager with enhanced key-value capabilities.
+It includes a basic keys manifest and auto setters to streamline implementation.

 ## Usage